-Part of the draw of Game of Thrones are the challenges to normal storytelling tropes employed by both George R R Martin and the TV Show Creators, David Benioff and D.B.
+Part of the draw of Game of Thrones (GoT) are the challenges to normal storytelling tropes employed by both George R R Martin and the TV show creators, David Benioff and D.B.
 Weiss.

 You know, things like killing the main character in the first season, or killing a main character immediately after he had a huge, meaningful showdown with magical villains, proving to be the only one who could stop them.
 Alright yes, one of them came back from the dead, but even so, these deaths were still pretty shocking.